Chelsea to face Barcelona in Women's Champions League final

 PSG, who ended Lyon's five-year reign in the quarter-finals, soon pulled a goal back when Marie-Antoinette Katoto prodded in after a goalmouth scramble from a corner.

-Jenni Hermoso, the competition's top scorer this season, and Marta Torrejon both hit the woodwork for 2019 runners-up Barcelona in the second half as the Spaniards held on to qualify.
+Jenni Hermoso, the competition's top scorer this season, and Marta Torrejon both hit the woodwork for 2019 runners-up Barcelona in the second half as the Spaniards held on to return to the final.

+"Two years ago, in Budapest, we went to really live the experience of our first Champions League final, but this time we are going to Gothenburg to win," said Barcelona coach Lluis Cortes.

 JOIN OUR PULSE COMMUNITY!